-A guest is a user in Process Street who has limited access in an organization.
-Guests are likely to be less frequent participants of a team or business, but could equally be someone who needs to complete lots of checklists on a regular basis.
+A guest is a free user in Process Street who has limited access to an organization.
+Guests are likely to be less frequent participants of a team or business, with an email address outside the company’s domain, but could equally be someone who needs to complete lots of workflow runs or tasks on a regular basis.

 Ad-hoc guest users

 Some people may only be required to dip in and out of a process or a project at certain points, to complete certain tasks, to add comments or attachments.
 Here are some example use cases:

 These are guests who might need to complete tasks or workflow runs and work on repetitive processes, where examples could include: